ishank-dev/Dyslexic-Reader/README.md

 # Dyslexic Reader
 ##### A Web browser based epub reader built for people with different vision abilities.
+Over 400 million people all over the world are dyslexic.
+This reader aims to help solve this problem by making epubs as dyslexic friendly as possible.
+Its a work in progress project and is still under production.
 See live example:<br>
 https://ishank-dev.github.io/Dyslexic-Reader<br>
 ![Image of reader](https://github.com/ishank-dev/epub-reader/blob/master/docs/1.png)